openrunbook/openrunbook/README.md

 * Multi-page runbook has a clear deliniation of sections.
 The same ease of navigation can be achieved by adding an index at the top of the page.

 * One criticism of a long single page runbook is that it may obscure some useful information among information that may be some day useful.
 While true, a long list of runbook actions is a sign that users should probably use a script to achieve the same outcome instead of manual steps.
 Also, in those cases, it is ok to create a new page and link to it.
 However, such an action should be an exception and not the norm.

-# FAQ

-## Why does this project exist?
-* We are tired of haphazardly hunting through messy threads of GitHub issues and StackOverflow during an incident.
-* We don’t want a one-off fix, we want to deepen our understanding of the problem space and have somewhat decent solutions to try.
-* We want to give people a resource where they can benefit from our collective experience of running systems.
-* We want to share best practices for writing runbooks.

-## This runbook seems incomplete?
-Every production environment is a special snowflake to which a runbook is customized.
-Since these runbooks are meant to be as general purpose as possible, they typically would have some holes in them where general commands would go in.
-So, they may appear incomplete and the goal of this project is to act as a starting point for your runbooks.

-While not perfect, we hope these runbooks provide a better starting point than going through the rabbit hole of github threads and stack overflow questions during an incident.

-## Where are these runbooks from?
-These runbooks are production runbooks contributed by people from various companies like Slack, Salesforce etc..

-## Contribution guidelines
-Please submit a pull request to update the runbooks.

-**Creating a runbook for a new project**

-To create a runbook for a new project, please create a folder for it.
-All configs should be placed in the configs folder.

-Please use the single page runbook [template](/template/runbook_template.md) for the runbook.